elb3k/zang/README.md

 ## More contributions

-First of all, _rahmat_ for considering participating to this joke, the French government will thank you later!
+First of all, _rahmat_ for considering participating to this joke, the Uzbek government will thank you later!
 Feel free to throw in a few identifiers here and there, and open a pull-request against the `asosiy` (Uzbek for `main`) branch.